SJ23 Tech Tip F10, (Updated 2024-11-11) Stan Franklin, Ralph Fuchs, Alan Weld, Randy Cook, Robert Hasegawa & Bob Schimmel.

 - One less hole for the birds to nest in!

-• Just in case you have the heebie jeebies about installing a mechanical termination, watch the applicable "how to" video: Hi-Mod or STA-LOK.
+• Just in case you have the heebie jeebies about installing a mechanical termination, watch the applicable "how to" video: STA-LOK or Hi-Mod (Hayn).
 (Norseman went out of business in 2014).

 • Marine sealant displaces the air inside a compression termination, keeping the water out to prevent cracking in freezing weather.
 It also prevents crevice corrosion in salty air.
-I live in a freezing climate so filled my fittings with Sikkens Sikaflex 291.
+I live in a freezing climate so filled Panache's terminals with Sikkens Sikaflex 291.
 Other suitable sealants are: marine silicone sealant (no vinegar smell), 3M4000 UV or BoatLIFE polysulfide.

 NOTE - STA-LOK leaves the decision to fill the connector to the installer as long as the sealant is not acidic.